youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning_from_senpais.md

     "I understand your pains, let's face the real problem next meeting."
 DO NOT TRUST THEM, DO NOT RESPECT THEM.
     + If your manager do something like "I don't agree with you, let me ask A.", and A comes to ask you, and A answer back to the manager, and the manager comes to you again and said "See, A agree with me.
 So I think we should...".
 DO NOT RESPECT THE MANAGER.
-    + if anyone using serious terms like "GPT", "RL", "LLM", "Kalman Filter" as fancy term to fulfill their vanity without knowing any details behind.
+    + If anyone using serious terms like "GPT", "RL", "LLM", "Kalman Filter" as fancy term to fulfill their vanity without knowing any details behind.
     DO NOT RESPECT THEM.
     + If anyone feels angry or sad when they are pointed out their false (of source, you don't even humiliate them).
 DO NOT COLLABORATE WITH THEM.<br><br>